jsnhff/regender-xyz/README.md

 Every time we start working with a new piece of text - we need to update the `config.ini` file.
 It is located in the root folder of the project.
 Hint - you can install [Sublime Text](https://www.sublimetext.com/) editor to edit it if you are wondering how to open it.

-This is how it works for now -> whenever we start working with a new text, we create the following entry for it in the `config.ini` file:
+This is how it works for now -> whenever we start working with a new text, we create the following entry (if non-existent) for it in the `config.ini` file:

 ![Config.ini for Rabbit Angstrom: Rabbit, Run](https://github.com/estambolieva/regendered-books/raw/master/imgs/rabbit_config_ini.png)